Child Custody Modification Attorney

 the help of an attorney.

-When you work with a lawyer from Hanson, Gorian, Bradfofrd & Hanich,
+When you work with a lawyer from Hanson, Gorian, Bradford & Hanich,

 we will review your case to see if you qualify for a child custody modification.